ElenaWilliams/Projects/Statistics/README.md

 ### 2.1.
 Data Cleaning

+Firstly, I remove the variable containing participants' IDs because it will not be used throughout the analysis.
+Next, I rename a column with the pain scale into "Pain_VAS".
+VAS is a visual analogue scale which is a psychometric response scale often presented in questionnaires in the range between 0 and 10.

-I note that there are blank cells in the data set.
+Subsequently, I noted that there are some blank cells in the data set.
 The pain variable has 181 missings.
-These cells will be converted in NAs (namely missing data points in R) which allow us to progress further with the robust data analysis.
+These cells will be converted in NAs, namely missing data points in R. This conversion allows us to exclude the obseravtions with missing data from further analysis.
+Finally, we can look at the summary statistics which you can find on the table 1.
-First check the summary figures for the data set and note that there are blank cells in the table# I remove the first variable containing participants' IDs because it will not be used throughout the analysis and, thus, is not relevant for this study
-I rename a column with the pain scale for an easier access

 ```{r, warning=FALSE, message=FALSE}
 demographicDB <- read.csv("demographic_data.csv")